harbaum/galagino/README.md

 * five push buttons
 * breadboard and wires

-The entire setup should finally be connected as depiced below.
+The entire setup should be connected as depiced below.
 The Devkit is too wide for the breadboard leaving no space above it to connect wires.
-Thus the wires going to to the top pin row of the Devkit are placed underneath the DevKit with the connections done as shown the image below.
+Thus the wires going to the top pin row of the Devkit are placed underneath the DevKit with the connections done as shown in the image below.

 ![Breadboard scheme](images/galagino_bb.png)